 While there may be cheaper ways to borrow, download our latest case study to consider why your client may take income from a lifetime mortgage instead of a pension drawdown.

 We specialise in helping advisers understand the opportunities in the lifetime mortgage market.

 Leave us a message and we can arrange a convenient time to talk.

-1Data taken from L&G/FT Adviser ‘The long and short of longevity risk’ presentation, September 2020
+1Data taken from Legal & General/FT Adviser ‘The long and short of longevity risk’ presentation, September 2020

 This website is designed to give professional financial advisers information and tools that they can use to help control and develop their business and should not be relied upon by private investors or any other persons.